How to Evict a Roommate Not on the Lease

 File Court Documents

-This means filling out paperwork explaining why you want to remove the occupant from the rental unit.
+Now, you’ll file paperwork with the court explaining why you want to remove the occupant from the rental unit.
 Many states will also want you to provide the court with a copy of the eviction notice.

-Once you’ve given all the required paperwork to the court, you’ll typically be assigned a case number, which will allow you to check in with the court on the status of your case and ask any questions during the court process.
+Once you’ve submitted all the required paperwork to the court, you’ll typically be assigned a case number.
+This number allows you to check in with the court on the status of your case and ask any questions during the court process.

 Serve a Complaint and Summons on the Occupant